immanueldavid-r/Portfolio/Coffee Shop Sales Analysis/README.md

 *	Compare weekday vs weekend sales.
   *	Helps to maintain perfect inventory and staffing.
 ## Deliverables:
-*	Weekend vs weekday sales trends.
-* Monthly sales trend.
-*	Key insights and recommendations to make better informed decision making.

-Note: The Result are in both .pptx and .pdf formats
+*	A highly interactive Power BI dashboard nad also .pptx and .pdf reports.